MAOIs: 2019 update

 There have been a number of reviews about the pharmacology and clinical therapeutics of MAOIs in the last decade: yet, most standard medical texts still have incorrect and misleading information and opinion.
 I have convened an international group of more than 100 eminent experts who are interested in furthering knowledge and increasing utilisation of MAOIs.
 There is extensive concern in that group about their under-usage, the lack of teaching about them, and the fact that in many countries their availability is lessening or has even ceased.

-Experts in this field consider that is leading to a great deal of increased suffering and also unnecessary deaths by suicide.
+Many in this field consider that under-usage of MAOIs is leading to a great deal of increased suffering and also unnecessary deaths by suicide.

-The three relevant members of this class (irreversible, non-selective, MAOIs) are: tranylcypromine, phenelzine, and isocarboxazid.
+The relevant members of this class (irreversible, non-selective, MAOIs) are; tranylcypromine, phenelzine, isocarboxazid, and selegiline.

-Selegiline, being selective for MAO-B, probably does not elevate dopamine as much as the other non-selective MAOIs, PET studies indicate it does not inhibit brain levels of MAO-A to a substantial extent (1, 2).
+Selegiline, being selective for MAO-B, probably does not elevate dopamine as much as the other non-selective MAOIs, PET studies indicate it does not inhibit brain levels of MAO-A to a substantial extent at ‘selective’ dose levels (1, 2).
 That fits with its seemingly lesser effectiveness, unless it is used at higher (oral) doses of 30-60 mg.

-They have all been out of patent for decades, and were, for a long time, inexpensive drugs.
-However, in the last decade the price of some of them, in various countries, has gone up by a hundred-fold or more, for no obvious or justifiable reason (tranylcypromine now costs GBP 250 for only 30 tabs, meaning that a typical one-month supply is GBP 1,000).
-It has been suggested that price-gouging, corruption, and price-fixing may be the explanation, and in view of the recent Washington Post revelations in the USA about price-fixing of generic drugs, this is not hard to believe.
-To me, the evidence of greed and dishonesty seems incontrovertible.
+MAOIs have all been out of patent for decades, and were, for a long time, inexpensive drugs.
+However, in the last decade the price of some of them, in various countries, has gone up by a hundred-fold or more, for no obvious or justifiable reason (tranylcypromine now costs GBP >300 for only 30 tabs, meaning that a typical one-month supply is approaching GBP 2,000).
+It has been suggested that price-gouging, corruption, and price-fixing may be the explanation, and in view of the recent Washington Post revelations in the USA about price-fixing of generic drugs, that is a plausible explanation.
 Some are fighting back, like Civica Rx.
 In the US Civica Rx has been formed, it is a substantively capitalised enterprise connected with many US hospitals which seeks to source or produce generic drugs on a not-for-profit basis.
 That indicates how bad a large number of American hospitals think the situation has become.

 One of the prime functions of my website is to provide information about MAOIs.
 I have published a number of scientific papers about these drugs (3-11) and I am widely regarded as an expert about them, and the interactions between psychotropic drugs generally (i.e. ST).

-This commentary (which will probably finish up being in two, or even three, parts) provides updated information concerning their pharmacology and therapeutic use.
+This updated series of commentaries will provide the latest information concerning their pharmacology and therapeutic use.
 It will also suggest ways in which consumers of medical services can influence developments and improve the availability of drugs.
 Patient groups that are not connected to, or financed by, ‘big pharma’ have an important part to play and it would be helpful if they were mobilised and coordinated.